maarten-pennings/howto/c64mempart/readme.md

 880 DATA 32768,40960
 ```

-Note that the first element defines the number of partitions, here 8
+Note that the first `DATA` element defines the number of partitions, here 8
 (the maximum the switcher supports).
 Also note that lines 820-880 only
 define partitions 1 to 7, partition 0 is implicit, that is the partition
 initially used by APM itself.

 - The number of partitions needs to be between 3 and 8.
+ (probably a lower bound of 2 instead of 3 would also be OK).
 - The partitions shall not overlap.
 - It is allowed to leave "gaps" between partitions.
+- We could have added a check that partitions do not to overlap with the
+  BASIC interpreter at $A000 and up.

 This is routine 200.